-The District continues to experience strong enrollment gains.
-The student population of the District, based on annual October 1 student counts, has increased by over 400 students the last four years with the addition of 132 students in fiscal 2011, 170 students in fiscal 2012, 106 students in fiscal 2013, and a 17 student increase in fiscal 2014.
+The District's enrollment was projected to level off in fiscal year 2015 after four strong years of gains.
+The student population of the District, based on annual October 1 student counts, has increased by over 400 students the last four years with the addition of 132 students in fiscal 2011, 170 students in fiscal 2012, 106 students in fiscal 2013, and a 17-student increase in fiscal 2014.
 These increases are a result of implementing changes requested by the community, some of which include all-day kindergarten, magnet schools, and higher level course offerings at the secondary level.